Introduction to Web Mapping

 First, we are saying, if there’s a click on the map, and that click is on a

-feature, do the following with that feature (which we will calle
+countiesNYfeature, do the following with that feature (which we will calle):-

 Get the